 One does not have the right to sicken and/or kill other people, going against scientific proof that masks can help and that vaccines work by saving lives and keeping hospitals from overflowing with infected, unvaccinated patients.This opposition is the definition of willful ignorance (and unpatriotic behavior): spreading a deadly virus is NOT a person’s right nor is it ethical.

 Truth-Parade.com, we believe, encourages others that promotion of Knowledge and Fact empowers people to make responsible decisions and become valuable participants in society, effectively Slowing the Spread and saving lives.

-With that said, as vaccines rollout, Truth-Parade.com and The Updated Ones proudly continue to grow this Science News site with COVID-19 News and factual resources, promote necessary social regulations throughout the COVID-19 pandemic, and work to influence people that full participation is necessary from everyone.
+With that said, as vaccines are readily available, Truth-Parade.com and The Updated Ones proudly continue to grow this Science News site with COVID-19 News and factual vaccine resources, promote necessary social regulations throughout the COVID-19 pandemic, and work to influence people that full participation is necessary from everyone.

 Prompt action to combat this virus in your community is the only way to save hospitals from running out of beds and avoiding burnout or shortages in frontline medical care.

 Science tells us that vaccines work, masks work, and social distancing works.
 We can shorten the omnipresence life of COVID-19 and enjoy the longevity of ours.

 *All visualizations, text, data, and code below was produced by Our World in Data and used by permission per Creative Commons BY license.
 You have the permission to use, distribute, and reproduce these in any medium, provided the source and authors are credited.

 How did confirmed deaths and cases change over time?